-I started this post by highlighting the huge problem with sleep medication.
-And here's the thing: Humans did not evolve with a flaw that prevents us sleeping properly, one that requires us to be medicated to get the rest that we need.
+Humans did not evolve with a flaw that prevents us sleeping properly, and one that requires us to be medicated to get the rest that we need.

 The sleep cycle is a natural part of our everyday existence, and it should be something that everyone slips into effortlessly when it comes to bedtime.

-Our inability to get a good night sleep is down to our lifestyle choices.
+Our inability to get a good night's sleep is primarily down to lifestyle choices.

 The problem is that over time, as we experience regular nights of bad sleep because of bad routine, poor diet, lack of exercise, etc., we become susceptible to developing sleep disorders.
-We then medicate these disorders and find it very difficult to see properly without medication.
+We then medicate these disorders and find it very difficult to sleep properly without medication.

 Brainwave entrainment (binaural beats) is a natural, safe therapy.
 It is not an instant quick fix like a sleeping pill, but rather a holistic approach to relieving the brain of anxiety and stress and moving it towards a state conducive to a good nights sleep.

-It has both short and long-term sustainable benefits.
-Most users see an improvement within 7 days.
+It has both short and long-term sustainable benefits, and most users see an improvement within 7 days.

 Even if you don't usually have trouble sleeping, you may want to improve the quality of your sleep, or simply have an additional method of relaxation to use before bedtime.

 Listening to calming, peaceful music while you sit or lie down in a dimly lit room is a fantastic way to slow your brain waves and begin to prepare for sleep.

 If you want to de-stress in the evening, calm your overactive mind and improve the quality of your sleep, try our sleep tracks tonight.